 Prichett, Dylan, compiler.
 A Look at the African American Community through Alexandria’s Eyes: 1780-1810.
 Alexandria: Preserving Alexandria’s Cultural Traditions Project, 1993.

 Cressey, Pamela J. and Margaret J. Anderson.
 Digging for the Past: Alexandria, Virginia.
-Oxford: Oxford University Press, Inc., 2006.
+New York: Oxford University Press, Inc., 2006.

 Architecture and Historic Preservation